dapr/php-sdk/.github/ISSUE_TEMPLATE/discussion.md

 ---
+name: Discussion
-name: Discussion about: Start a discussion for Dapr title: ''
+about: Start a discussion for Dapr
+title: ''
-labels: kind/discussion assignees: ''
+labels: kind/discussion
+assignees: 'withinboredom'
 ---